-Explanation: Yet another technical question.
-When preparing for an interview as an information security analyst, you should review the terms, concepts and processes used in this role and be familiar with their definitions and how they are used.
+Explanation: This is yet another technical question.
+When preparing for an interview as an information security analyst, you should review the terms, concepts, and processes used in this role and be familiar with their definitions and how they are used.
 You should also practice questions like these so you will recognize the type of question you are being asked and know exactly how to respond to it.

 Question: Do you believe DNS monitoring is important, and if so, why?

 Some argue that this is not necessary and that saying otherwise indicates that there are weaknesses in the domain name services.
 Others say DNS monitoring is prudent because DNS queries are a data-exfiltration vector from networks that allow any host to communicate to the Internet on Port 53.